 Complete bid preparation for Phase 1 and begin construction in the fall.
-Phase 2 will begin construction in 2021.
-Continue working with TXST to control sediment loss into Sessom Creek from campus sites and provide construction administration for the remaining construction period of the Downtown Pond.
+Phases 2 & will begin construction in 2021.
+Continue working with TXST to control sediment loss into Sessom Creek from campus sites.
+Provide construction administration for the remaining construction period of the Downtown Pond.